 Certificate authority and cluster trust

 Each cluster has its own root certificate authority (CA).
-An internal Google service manages root keys for this CA. Each cluster also has its own CA for etcd.
-Root keys for the etcd CA are distributed to the metadata of the VMs that run the Kubernetes API server.
+An internal Google service manages root keys for this CA. Root keys for this CA are distributed to the metadata of the VMs that run the Kubernetes API server.
 Communication between nodes and the Kubernetes API server is protected by TLS.
+Each cluster also has its own CA for the etcd API and, if the cluster runs etcd database instances, for traffic between etcd instances.
 For more information, see Cluster trust.

 Vulnerability and patch management